PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

      in 32-bit words.
 Default 96 (384 bytes)
    CONFIG_STM32_OTGFS_PTXFIFO_SIZE - Size of the periodic Tx FIFO in 32-bit
      words.
 Default 96 (384 bytes)
+   CONFIG_STM32_OTGFS_DESCSIZE - Maximum size of a descriptor.
+Default: 128
    CONFIG_STM32_OTGFS_SOFINTR - Enable SOF interrupts.
 Why would you ever
      want to do that?
    CONFIG_STM32_USBHOST_REGDEBUG - Enable very low-level register access